-Vance Air Force Base (IATA code: END) is a military training base situated 104km north-west of Garfield county, Oklahoma, US.
+Vance Air Force Base (IATA code: END) is a military training base situated 84mi (135km) from Oklahoma city, US.
 It is the second radar approach control (RAPCON) facility in the US.
 The base is owned by the US Air Force (USAF) and operated by Air Education and Training Command (AETC).

 History of the Vance Air Force Base

 Vance Air Force Base was established on a 4,934-acre site in November 1941 under the name of Air Corps Basic Flying School for the US Army Air Force (AAF), which was used to develop aviation cadets for WWII.
 The base was handed over to AAF’s Gulf Coast Training Centre in December 1941, where the AAF Pilot School was activated to teach basic flight training using Fairchild PT-19 trainers.

 The school was renamed the Enid Army Flying School, or Woodring Field, in February 1942.
 The field was shut down in July 1945 after the end of the war in Europe and its control was transferred to the Army Corps of Engineers in July 1946.